-Why Stay At Home Stock Pickers Should Focus On Small Cap Stocks
+Why Stay At Home Stock Pickers Should Focus On Small-Cap Stocks

 The rest can be explained by market fluctuations.
 The starting point was the very bottom of the 08 crisis (max pessimism) and the end was at the very top of a decade long bull market (max optimism).

-How many small cap stocks should I own in my portfolio?
+How many small-cap stocks should I own in my portfolio?

 There is no objective right or wrong answer to this question.
 It mostly depends on how much money you have available to invest.
 The bigger the amount, the more difficult it will be psychologically to have a concentrated portfolio.